kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

         /bin/sh /path_to_your_script/docker_stop.sh
     fi

-This script is called at shutdown also and will make sure that the whole setup is shutdown cleanly.
+This script is called at shutdown also and will make sure that the whole setup is shut down cleanly.
 In particular the database engine may not like to be suddenly killed.
 This way you're safe.

+In starting, the script `up.sh` will call the script `/path_to_your_script/cron_build.sh` which populates the crontab file based on the template `cron.sh`.

+    #!/bin/ash
+    # /path_to_your_script/cron_build.sh
+    # we call this at startup via /mnt/sda1/var/lib/boot2docker/profile & /path_to_your_script/up.sh

+    while read LINE
+    do
+        (crontab -l 2>/dev/null; echo "$LINE")| crontab - done < /path_to_your_script/cron.sh

-In starting, the script `up.sh` will call another script which populates the crontab file based on a template.
-So whenever I change something on my crontab, in order to make it permanent, I have to change the crontab template accordingly.
+So whenever I change something in my crontab, in order to make it permanent, I have to change the crontab template accordingly.
 But that's it.

 End of digression.